-- Clearance work of the palace itself was carried out in the mid 19th century and no records associated with that work appear to exist.
+- Clearance work of the palace itself was carried out in the mid-19th century and no records associated with that work appear to exist.
 However, archaeological excavations and watching briefs in recent times have shown that the archaeological potential of the palace is likely to be high.
-In addition, standing building analysis has demonstrated the enormous potential that remains to be derived from this area of archaeological study. - Archaeological excavations in the cellar beneath the King's Hall in the west range, directed by John Cannel in 1987 (reported on by Caldwell & Lewis), suggested that the range did not overlie earlier remains.
-Taken with evidence from the ground to the west, it would appear that the west side of the hill on which the palace sits was cut to its present level terrace at the time the west range was built in the 15th century.
+In addition, standing building analysis has demonstrated the enormous potential that remains to be derived from this area of archaeological study. - Archaeological excavations in the cellar beneath the King's Hall in the west range, directed by John Cannel in 1987 (reported on by Caldwell and Lewis), suggested that the range did not overlie earlier remains.
+Taken with evidence from the ground to the west, it would appear that the west side of the hill on which the palace sits was cut to its present level terrace at the time the west range was built in the 15th century. - Standing building recording in 2015-16 suggests that parts of the pre-1424 structure are embedded in the south-west corner of the palace.